-One of the biggest benefits to having an EcoMark Solar System coupled with a Battery and Energy Management is that it will give the homeowner control of how they use their energy.
-More and more, the local utility companies are switching to time-of-use billing which charge more during “peak” usage hours.
-With the systems and options provide, our customers can avoid using grid energy during the most expensive hours.
+Local utility companies are switching to time-of-use billing which charges more during “peak” usage hours.
+With the systems and options provided, our customers can avoid using grid energy during the most expensive hours.

-EcoMark Solar will help you develop a custom solution, all you need to do is give us a call to get started!
+EcoMark Solar will help you develop a custom solution, all you need to do is request a quote to get started!

 Frequently Asked Questions

 - So what is the Solar Investment Tax Credit?